 - Critically review your final thesis draft

-- Assist the TAC chair in preparing oral examination questions for your Final Oral Examination (see section below)
+- Assist the TAC chair in preparing oral examination questions for your Final Oral Examination (thesis defense)

 TAC progress meetings